TigreGotico/ovos-voice-embeddings-plugin/README.md

 # VoiceEmbeddingsRecognitionPlugin

 The `VoiceEmbeddingsRecognitionPlugin` is a plugin for recognizing and managing voice embeddings.

-It uses the `VoiceEmbeddingsRecognizer` class from the `ovos_plugin_manager` template and integrates with the `ChromaEmbeddingsDB` for storing and retrieving voice embeddings.
-This plugin also leverages the `resemblyzer` library to generate voice embeddings and the `speech_recognition` library to handle audio data.
+It uses [Resemblyzer](https://github.com/resemble-ai/Resemblyzer) to extract speaker embeddings and integrates with  [ovos-chromadb-embeddings-plugin](https://github.com/TigreGotico/ovos-chromadb-embeddings-plugin) for storing and retrieving voice embeddings.

 ## Features